Estimated reading time: 8 minutes

 One Executive Board I worked with comprised over 50 white males from a single culture.
 Our clients were globally active and trying to target younger clients.
 When we presented a mobile solution to order a car, one executive told us, “I would never order a car on a mobile phone!”.
 That is the problem: board members see the business as their issue, and usually, it turns out that the boards are too conservative, slow for innovation and risk-averse.

 Another benefit of diverse leadership is improved financial performance.
 A McKinsey study conducted in 2019 shows that “companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the fourth quartile.”

-Diversity is not just gender, ethnicity, LGBT+, or disability but also personality.
-At CEO Talks, we have been working on a tool to provide a dashboard of individual personalities leading the team’s composition, its strengths, weaknesses and how hiring can complete the team for ultimate performance.
+Diversity is not just gender, ethnicity, LGBT+, or disability but personality.
+At CEO Talks, we have been working on a tool to provide a dashboard of individual personalities leading the team’s composition, strengths, weaknesses and how hiring can complete the team for ultimate performance.

 You probably notice that not every company that brings the right people on their boards and committees sees such benefits.
 Why?

 Because you need to take one more step: inclusion.